KilledByAPixel/TinyCode/README.md

 This is a small collection of the best 1k JavaScript programs I have made.

-They use the [JS1k](https://js1k.com/) rules to fit into 1k, so a small shim is not included in the size.
+Some of these use the [JS1k](https://js1k.com/) rules for 1k, so a small shim is not included in the size.

 ## [Batafuraiko](https://killedbyapixel.github.io/1k/Batafuraiko) - Retro style shoot-em-up